Skip to content

 In a live setting

-Everything above runs offline because both harvests were built by hand.
-In practice the later harvest comes from the API, and that call needs a configured Scopus API key, which pybliometrics reads from its own configuration.
+Everything above runs offline because both harvests were cut from the bundled corpus.
+In a live setting the later harvest comes from the API, and that call needs a configured Scopus API key, which pybliometrics reads from its own configuration.
 The shape of the comparison does not change.
 You re-run the same SearchPlan through fetch_plan, read back the harvest you saved earlier, and diff the two.

 import pandas as pd